-However, an employee could have a medical condition, perhaps including pregnancy, that would be considered a disability under the ADA, or a covered condition under state or local laws, that may impact them from receiving the COVID-19 vaccine.
+However, an employee could have a medical condition that would be considered a disability under the ADA, or a covered condition under state or local laws, that may affect whether they can receive the COVID-19 vaccine.
+This includes pregnancy.
 In other cases, an employee may have a sincerely held religious belief that prevents them from being vaccinated.
 In both circumstances, such employees may be eligible for a reasonable accommodation to be able to perform their jobs.

-If I implement a vaccine policy, how can I encourage my employees to be vaccinated against COVID-19?
+If I implement a voluntary vaccination policy, how can I encourage my employees to be vaccinated against COVID-19?